Family Finds Hidden Camera Livestreaming From Their Airbnb In Ireland

-Nealie and Andrew Barker, from Auckland, were in the midst of a 14-month trip around Europe when they arrived at the Airbnb property with their four children and niece.
+Nealie and Andrew Barker were in the midst of a 14-month trip around Europe when they arrived at the Airbnb property with their four children and niece.

 Once the family had unpacked, Andrew Barker, who works in IT security, scanned the house’s Wi-Fi network.